Reconstructing Satellites in 3D from Amateur Telescope Images: Experiments

-\textbf{Observations of CSS and ISS } CSS was observed on September 15, 2023, from 20:48:30 to 20:51:17 UTC, near Miyun Reservoir, Beijing, China, with a closest approach of 389.4 km and a peak elevation of 78.3$^{\circ}$.
-ISS was observed on August 21, 2024, from 20:20:06 to 20:22:09 UTC at the Yanqing District, Beijing, China, with a closest approach of 442 km and a peak elevation of 86$^{\circ}$.
-For both observations, we used a Celestron C14HD telescope (0.35 m diameter, f/11) with a QHY5III678M camera (as shown in upper right corner of Fig.\ref{fig:css}), achieving a spatial sampling rate of 0.106 arcsec/pixel and an approximate resolution of 0.2 m/pixel.
-Observations utilized the "Fake Polar Axis Method" with a German-type equatorial mount (CGX-L), uniquely oriented not towards the north but towards a precisely calculated azimuth relative to the apparent track of the space object.
-This innovative design prevented the need for a meridian flip during the observation and minimized field rotation, particularly beneficial for the central part of the image sequence.
-Images were captured at 5 ms exposures, averaging 88 fps for CSS and 55 fps for ISS, resulting in datasets of 13,800 images for CSS and 6,770 for ISS.
+The CSS was observed on September 15, 2023, from 20:48:30 to 20:51:17 UTC near Miyun Reservoir, Beijing, with a closest approach of 389.4 km and a peak elevation of 78.3°.
+The ISS was observed on August 21, 2024, from 20:20:06 to 20:22:09 UTC in Yanqing District, Beijing, with a closest approach of 442 km and a peak elevation of 86°.
+For both observations, we used a Celestron C14HD telescope (35cm aperture, f/11) with a QHY5III678M camera (shown in the lower right corner of Fig.~\ref{fig:css}), achieving a spatial sampling rate of 0.106"/pixel (0.2m/pixel at 400km).
+This sampling rate is smaller than the optical resolution: The diffraction limit of our 35 cm telescope is approximately 0.39", corresponding to 76cm resolution at 400km.
+Our observations employed the "Fake Polar Axis" method with a German equatorial mount (CGX-L), whose polar axis was tilted into the satellite's orbital plane rather than aligned with the celestial pole (see Fig.~\ref{fig:rebuttal} (b)).
+This orientation eliminates the need for meridian flips and enables uninterrupted tracking during the satellite pass.
+As most of the satellite's apparent motion is projected onto the declination (Dec) axis, only minor compensation is required from the right ascension (RA) axis, reducing field rotation—especially near the center of the image sequence.
+We implemented this method using a custom tracking program.
+Images were captured at 5 ms exposures, averaging 88 fps for CSS and 55 fps for ISS, resulting in datasets of 13,800 images for CSS and 6,770 for ISS, respectively.
+The relative angular sweeps between the telescope and the satellites span approximately 99° for CSS and 82° for ISS.